pink-cupcakes/TrueAccord/README.md

 Script that connects with an API that provides debt, payment_plan, and payment information.
 It enriches the data to provide the debt_id, debt_amount, next_payment_date, amount_owed

 # Environment variables
-TRUEACCORD_API_URL: use the url for the API provided.
-For testing purposes, this repository contains test data reflected in db.json and is reachable from `http://my-json-server.typicode.com/pink-cupcakes/TrueAccord`
 ```TRUEACCORD_API_URL```

 ## Example environment variables: